jacobintern/leetCode/Q105_reverse_words_in_a_string_III/README.md

 ## Beginners Guide

-Given a string s, reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order.
+Given a string `s`, reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order.

 ### Example 1